codingforpleasure/customized-workspace/Ubuntu/useful-resources/react.md

 2 | Each component in a seperate file
 3 | The name of the file should match the of the component 4 | Make a CSS file for each React Component
+5 | Naming convention in parent: `action` in child: `handleAction`,
+ | i.e: if we pass the function 'add' from parent to the child, in the child there would be a `handleAdd` which will call the function `handleAdd` (**Passing functions to child components**)
+ 6 |  Do not set state in the constructor
+ 7 | Always your are fetching data try to put it in `componentDidMount()`

 ## Webpack
 * Enables module importing/exporting